-completed M.Sc. in Software Engineering from the same Institute with thesis
+completed M.Sc. in Software Engineering from IIT, DU with thesis

 entitled "Steering System Execution towards Intensive Computations for